confluentinc/ksql/design-proposals/klip-33-key-format.md

 );
 ```

-One edge case is key-less streams.
-A user can currently define a key-less stream with:
+No problem so far.
+However, a user can currently define a key-less stream with:

 ```sql
 -- key-less stream with explicitly provided columns: